🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-You should spend about 20 minutes on this task.
-The line graph shows the percentage of people of different age groups and how they rate a set of factors in terms of importance when buying a new home.
-Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The line graph shows the percentage of people living in urban areas in three countries (Country A, Country B, and Country C) from 2000 to 2020.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Write at least 150 words.

 See All